PSYC

 Social Psychology

-The study of human behavior and mental processes in the context of the social world.
-Examination of current research and theories with an emphasis on how an individual's thoughts, feelings, and behaviors influence and are influenced by other people, sociocultural factors, and the physical environment.
+The study of human behavior and mental processes in social situations.
+Examination of social psychological concepts, theories, and research with an emphasis on how an individual's thoughts, feelings, and behaviors influence and are influenced by other people, sociocultural factors, and the physical environment.